bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 ![neon-sql-editor](/content/blog/planetscale-vs-neon/neon-sql-editor.webp)

-The SQL Editor is neat.
+The SQL Editor is handy.
 Here Neon embeds an external view from [explain.dalibo.com](https://explain.dalibo.com/) to display the query plan.
 It looks a bit strange visually, but serves the purpose well.

 ## Integration